ClaireZeng668/f24_csf/assignment4/README.txt

 Evaluates parallel performance of parsort by sorting 16 mb random data file with varying thresholds.
 The threshold controls size of data segments before they are sorted.
-Lower thresholds = more parallelism, may have more overhead
+Lower thresholds = more parallelism -> more processes running but may have more overhead

+By using the ./run_experiments.sh command:
 A 16 MB random data file (data_16M.in) generated using gen_rand_data Thresholds were set to values from 2097152 down to 16384 to test effects of increased parallelism on performance Timed using the time command to capture real, user, and sys times, which represent wall clock time, CPU time, and system call time

 - Lowering the threshold means that more processes are created, increasing parallelism.
 This improved performance initially, as smaller segments of the array could be sorted simultaneously across multiple CPU cores.
 - Once the threshold was lowered to around 65536, the real time no longer improved significantly.
 Diminishing returns.
- Likely due to to the overhead associated with processes and process creation, offsetting the benefits of parallelism.
+Likely due to the overhead associated with processes and process creation, offsetting the benefits of parallelism.
 - With too many processes, more costs.
 - Since machine has limited number of cores, the program can only benefit from parallelism up to that limit.
 When the number of processes exceeded the number of available cores, some processes had to wait, resulting in minimal performance gains.
+In addition, the OS kernel will have to switch processes leading to more overhead.
+- With too many processes, more actual costs exceed the theoretical benefits.

-The optimal threshold for this experiment is prob arund 65536
+The optimal threshold for this experiment is probably around 65536